 Are you ready to learn how to wash clothes during an emergency?
-Remember the month of September is National Emergency Preparedness month.
-Today I am going to show you my new and improved portable emergency washing machine.
+Today I am going to show you my do-it-yourself (DIY) portable emergency washing machine.
 Well, it’s actually two buckets that fit inside of each other with one new change to my original style.
-Yesterday I shared my laundry detergent recipe that is so easy to make using Fels-Naptha Soap, Borax Detergent Booster, and Arm and Hammer Super Washing Soda.
+Here is my DIY laundry detergent recipe that is so easy to make using Fels-Naptha Soap, Borax Detergent Booster, and Arm and Hammer Super Washing Soda.
 Laundry Detergent

 No Laundromats To Wash Clothes

 If we had a major unforeseen emergency the local laundromats will more than likely not be working, unless the power outage or property damage is confined to a very small area of our city or county.
 Another reason we need to keep up with our laundry is if our washer and dryer aren’t available for a number of reasons.
 It’s hard when life gets hectic and we’re running kids to the doctor, ball games, or lessons.

 I did learn something from one of my daughters about our washing machines.
 She tried washing her clothes in a short cycle.
 It’s like 15 minutes.
 Why didn’t I think of that?
 I would use less water and my clothes would be done in half the time with much more energy efficiency.